Dood3/walkthrough-s-/minotaur.md

 ![PIC_FUFF](https://user-images.githubusercontent.com/93183445/140650575-eccbffef-c76e-44a0-9854-bb71b9747314.png)

-Going through the directories, we can find something interesting in the logs directory.
+Going through the directories, I can find something interesting in the logs directory.
 It looks like a captured Burp request which reveals credentials.

 ---------------------------------------------------------------------------------